samsung-cnct/cassandra-container/README.md

-docker-cassandra
+cassandra-docker
 ================

-Standlone/Clustered Datastax Community running on top of a Ubuntu-based Docker image
+Standlone/Clustered Datastax Community running on top of a Ubuntu-based Docker image with opscenter agent

+This was started from the docker-cassandra project and enhanced (substantially)

+NOTE: Under construction

 Running as standalone
 =====================